MeganStalker/Visualise_DL_POLY_Convergence/README.md

 * This scripts performs basic statistical analysis and plots graphs of the fluctations of the instantaneous temperature and pressure of the system at every timestep
-* If you want to view the plots, please uncomment line 64 and 99
+* If you want to view the plots, please uncomment lines 64 and 99

 ```
 #plt.show()